 Either of the methods below will give really stunning results that even small children can do.
-For younger children it might be easier to use hard-boiled eggs rather than the blown ones.
+For younger children it might be easier to use hard-boiled ones rather than the blown ones.

-- Before putting the egg in the dye get the kids to do any of the following:
+- Before putting them in the dye get the kids to do any of the following:

-* Draw a pattern or shape on the egg using the white crayon.
+* Draw a pattern or shape on them using the white crayon.

-* Wrap one or more rubber bands around the egg.
+* Wrap one or more rubber bands around them.

-* Use masking tape to block off sections of the egg that you don't want to color.
+* Use masking tape to block off sections that you don't want to color.

-* Place stickers on the egg on the sections that you don't want to color.
+* Place stickers on the sections that you don't want to color.

-- Place the egg in the dye and leave for several minutes until the egg has absorbed sufficient color.
+- Place them in the dye and leave for several minutes until they has absorbed sufficient color.
 Remove from the dye and allow to dry.
-Remove the masking tape, rubber bands etc and either leave the egg as it is or the kids can repeat the whole process again but using different colored dye.
+Remove the masking tape, rubber bands etc and either leave them as it is or the kids can repeat the whole process again but using different colored dye.

 TIP: If you are creating a multicolored Easter egg, it is best to start with the lightest color dye first.